hdinhof1/Portfolio/README.md

 + Developed push notification to support iOS 9 and 10 notifications, including support for background push notifications.
 + Streamlined process by overhauling new users login, login with Facebook, and signup flows.
++ Worked largely in Objective-C, wrote a ViewController in Swift that was backwards-compatible w/ Obj-C.
++ Built a Snapchat-like keyboard toolbar to assist users to quickly add invites for friends.
 + Redeveloped the Home Screen to support the different membership levels.
++ Made initial landing screen tutorial that explains the app.

 </details>